flutter/plugins/CONTRIBUTING.md

 Please make sure all your checkins have detailed commit messages explaining the patch.

+Plugins tests are run automatically on contributions using Cirrus CI.
+However, due to cost constraints, pull requests from non-committers may not run all the tests automatically.

-Once you've gotten an LGTM from a project maintainer and once your PR has received the green light from all our automated testing (Travis, AppVeyor, etc), submit your changes to the `master` branch using one of the following methods:
+Once you've gotten an LGTM from a project maintainer and once your PR has received the green light from all our automated testing, wait for one the package maintainers to merge the pull request and `pub submit` any affected packages.

-* Wait for one of the project maintainers to submit it for you.
-* Click the green "Merge pull request" button on the GitHub UI of your pull request (requires commit access).

 You must complete the
 [Contributor License Agreement](https://cla.developers.google.com/clas).
 You can do this online, and it only takes a minute.
 If you've never submitted code before, you must add your (or your organization's) name and contact info to the [AUTHORS](AUTHORS) file.

-We grant commit access to people who have gained our trust and demonstrated a commitment to Flutter.